Steve Carfino: Television

 After retiring from the NBL, Carfino joined Network Ten and provided color commentary for broadcasts of Sydney Kings home games.
 In 1996 Steve joined Fox Sports to provide commentary of televised NBL games alongside play-by-play commentator John Casey.
 He also hosted FOX SPORTS Central, The Afternoon Rush, Inside Basketball, and NBL Wrap.
 In 2005, he added both acting and voice-overs to his résumé.

 In 2010, the NBL moved from Fox Sports back to Network Ten, on its HD sports channel One.
 Carfino was signed as a play-by-play commentator where he usually partners other former NBL players Andrew Gaze and Brett Maher as well as Perth based Lachy Reid.

 February 2010 saw Carfino launch his new television show called MVP on One, though the show lasted only one season.
 MVP provided weekly highlights of American sports.

 On 7 December 2014, Carfino resigned from Channel Ten, ending his 22 years as a commentator.

 Other work

 Steve is also active providing private basketball clinics for amateur teams looking to take that next step and achieve their full potential, ignites corporate events as MC or guest speaker with a focus on how to take winning teamwork strategies from pro-sports and applying them to pro-business, and is a consulting partner in a Sydney-based Sports Marketing agency focused on delivering marketing strategy, brand and production services to professional sports teams across all codes.
 Early in August 2014, Steve signed a deal with high school team St Patrick's College Strathfield as the head coach of the 1st V basketball team.
-He now is the head of Basketball at Barker College.
+He now is the head of Basketball at Waverley College.

+Personal life

+Carfino is the younger brother of former University of Southern California player Don Carfino.